CenturyLinkCloud/PublicKB/Security/getting-started-with-ips.md

 **Note:** If a VM is to be decommissioned, the agent MUST be deactivated to avoid on-going charges.

-### Related Topics

-Cli installation and uninstall processes for IPS can be found in the following document [IPS-Anywhere](ipsAnywhere.md)

 ### Support

 If you need assistance, please send initial contact to [help@ctl.io](mailto:help@ctl.io).
 You will receive an automated reply with step-by-step instructions on setting up a Zendesk user account.
 The Zendesk account will allow for future engagements with customer service.